Data extracted in November 2025

 Geographical coverage

-Germany and Greece did not take part in the pilot data collection while Portugal provided data for 2013–2015.
-As such, the data used to compile the indices for the EU are based on the availability among at most 24 EU Member States; the precise number varies between the individual diseases.
+Germany and Greece did not take part in the pilot data collection while Portugal provided data for 2013 to 2015.
+As such, the data used to compile the indices for the EU are based on the availability among at most 24 EU countries; the precise number of countries that are covered varies between the individual diseases.

 Core list of diseases